HubRise/website/content/apps/sage-x3/en/connect-hubrise.md

 position: 2
 layout: documentation
 meta:
-  title: Connect to HubRise | Sage X3 | HubRise
+  title: Connect to HubRise | Sage X3 by GigaVee Technology | HubRise
   description: Connect Sage X3 integrated by Gigavee into HubRise.
 Steps to follow to receive your EPOS and online orders into your Sage X3 ERP.
 ---